lyynxxx/stakingnode/System.design/README.md

 SSH key pairs are two cryptographically secure keys that can be used to authenticate a client to an SSH server.
 Each key pair consists of a public key and a private key.

 The private key is retained by the client and should be kept absolutely secret.
 Any compromise of the private key will allow the attacker to log into servers that are configured with the associated public key without additional authentication.
 As an additional precaution, the key can be encrypted on disk with a passphrase, it's highly recommended.
+NEVER EVER use passwordless keys!

 The associated public key can be shared freely without any negative consequences.
 The public key can be used to encrypt messages that only the private key can decrypt.
 This property is employed as a way of authenticating using the key pair.
 My public key is part of the kickstart script, the newly installed system will contain it and password authentication will be disabled during the installation before anyone could try to brute force it.